Introducing the

 Studio Management Series

-A monthly online workshop series for private music teachers ready to run their studios with clarity and confidence.
-Topics are focused on boundaries, communication, finances, and long-term sustainability so you can enjoy your work to the fullest.
+A weekly online summer workshop series for private music teachers ready to run their studios with clarity and confidence.
+Topics are focused on boundaries, communication, finances, and long-term sustainability so you are confident starting the school year of teaching.

 This is for you if...